emtneutrino/races/README.md

 You can unregister your race by typing **`/races unregister`**.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**

 To join a race, players will need to be close enough to the registration waypoint to be prompted to join.
-The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, how much the buy-in amount is, how many laps there are and the type of race.
+The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, the buy-in amount, the number of laps, if AI drivers are allowed and the type of race.

 There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
 Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
 For race types 4, 5, 6 and 7, buy-in amounts will be set to 0 and there will be no payouts.